myatktun/myatktun.github.io/_sources/C++.rst

         - local: declared inside a function or block, can be used only by statements that are inside the function
         - can have same name for local and global but value of local will take preference
-    * **storage class**
-        - defines the scope and life-time of variables and functions
+    * storage class: defines the scope and life-time of variables and functions
-        - ``auto``: default class for all local variables, can only be used in functions/locals
+    * ``auto``: default class for all local variables, can only be used in functions/locals
-        - ``register``
+    * ``register``
-           + for local variables to be stored in a register instead of RAM
+       - for local variables to be stored in a register instead of RAM
-           + variable max size is equal to register size usually one word
+       - variable max size is equal to register size usually one word
-           + cannot have '&' operator applied to it as it does not have mem location
+       - cannot have '&' operator applied to it as it does not have mem location
-           + should only be used for quick access such as counters
+       - should only be used for quick access such as counters
-           + not guaranteed to be stored in register depending on hardware restrictions
+       - not guaranteed to be stored in register depending on hardware restrictions
-        - ``static``
+    * ``static``
-           + keep local variable instead of creating and destroying
+       - keep local variable instead of creating and destroying
-           + maintain values between function calls
+       - maintain values between function calls
-           + applying to global causes it's scope to be restricted to the declared file
+       - applying to global causes it's scope to be restricted to the declared file
-           + using on class data member causes only one copy of that member to be shared by all objects of its class
+       - using on class data member causes only one copy of that member to be shared by all objects of its class
-        - ``extern``
+    * ``extern``
-           + to give reference of global
+       - to give reference of global
-           + variable cannot be initialized as it only points the variable name at location that has been defined
+       - variable cannot be initialized as it only points the variable name at location that has been defined
-           + commonly used when tow or more files share the same globals
+       - commonly used when tow or more files share the same globals
-        - ``mutable``
+    * ``mutable``
-           + applies only to class objects
+       - applies only to class objects
-           + allows a member of object to override const member function
+       - allows a member of object to override const member function
     * logically, assignment and initialization are different
-    * **constexpr**
-        - symbolic constant and must be given a value at compile time
+    * ``constexpr``: symbolic constant and must be given a value at compile time
-    * **scope**
+    * **Scope**
         - region of program text
         - global scope: area of text outside any other scope
         - namespace scope: named scope nested in global scope or in another namespace